Skip to main content

 A result looks off-topic.
 Semantic matching retrieves by closeness of meaning, and the matched concept is normally visible in the result's title or abstract.
 Quoting a term that must appear, or excluding one that shouldn't, narrows the results.

-An expected paper is missing.
+An expected publication is missing.
 Common causes:

 • The wording only appears in the full text.
 Titles and abstracts are the searchable fields; a topic that is not visible there does not match.